International-Data-Spaces-Association/idsa/README.md

 If your IDS implementation is either on Pilot or Live stage, you are warmly invited to apply with your IDS Deployment Scenario via the [Data Space Radar form](https://forms.office.com/Pages/ResponsePage.aspx?id=NNZGs_usx0K9RPFVfuibG3WVHeFvj2hHgjU7ZCgshUhUMExMOTdCWDNMSERJTjlIUlRKMVc0QTUxMCQlQCN0PWcu).

-## :black_square_button: IDS-Portfolio-of-Building-Blocks <a name="IDS-Portfolio-of-Building-Blocks"></a>
-[IDS Portfolio of Building Blocks](https://github.com/International-Data-Spaces-Association/IDS-Portfolio-of-Building-Blocks) provides an overview of IDS building blocks that are available as open-source projects, including the [projects qualified via IDS Graduation Scheme](https://github.com/International-Data-Spaces-Association/idsa/blob/main/graduation_scheme/Projects.md) and others that contain pieces to initiate a data space.

-If you would like to have a project added to the IDS Portfolio of Building Blocks, please [use this template](https://github.com/International-Data-Spaces-Association/IDS-Portfolio-of-Building-Blocks/issues/new?assignees=&labels=&template=building-block-addition-request.md&title=) to create an issue in the repository.

-In IDSA Github, you may also check [this repository](https://github.com/International-Data-Spaces-Association/OPENDEI-Building-Blocks) that lists the building blocks developed in OPEN DEI project as result of Task Force 1 Iteration 2.

 ## 🥚 IDS Graduation Scheme <a name="IDS-Graduation-Scheme"></a>
 The IDS Graduation Scheme is the set of rules, processes and criteria to evaluate the maturity level of a IDS component.